Hor Awibre: Reign length

 "[...]
 7 months".
-This led scholars such as Miroslav Verner and Darrell Baker to believe that Hor's reign was ephemeral, while Ryholt's reading leaves a longer reign possible and indeed Ryholt credits Hor with 2 years of reign.
-In any case, Hor most likely reigned only for a short time, in particular not long enough to prepare a pyramid, which was still the common burial place for kings of the early 13th dynasty.
+This led scholars such as Miroslav Verner and Darrell Baker to believe that Hor Awibre's reign was ephemeral, while Ryholt's reading leaves a longer reign possible and indeed Ryholt credits Hor Awibre with 2 years of reign.
+In any case, Hor Awibre most likely reigned only for a short time, in particular not long enough to prepare a pyramid, which was still the common burial place for kings of the early 13th dynasty.